VTiS15/UNOBot/README.md

 /u-sg
 # Starts a game, allowing users to join the game by pressing a button.
 ```
 The bot will send a message to the your server.
-Users can react to the message to join the game in 30 seconds.\
+Users can press the Join button to join the game in 30 seconds.\
 After 30 seconds, if there are enough (>1) players, a text channel for every player will be created and players can use their channels to play their hands.\
 <br/>
 If you want to view command usage, read an in-depth guide on using the bot, or read the rules of UNO, type `/u-help` in your Discord server.\